I’ve noticed that more and more people have been asking, “what is growth product management?” and “is growth product management right for me?”

 You might tackle questions like these within the growth product manager interview process:

-- What would you do to increase traffic to LinkedIn?
+- What would you do to increase traffic to the company?
 What kinds of traffic would you focus on?

-- What’s the key “aha” moment on LinkedIn?
+- What’s the key “aha” moment in product design?
 What would you do to reimagine the onboarding flow for a new user so that they reach this moment faster?

-- What would you do to increase conversion rate from free accounts to LinkedIn Premium?
+- What would you do to increase the conversion rate from free accounts to Premium?

-- How might you incentivize users to refer others for LinkedIn Premium?
+- How might you incentivize users to refer others for Premium?